Emergent frequency-dependent selection predicts mutation outcomes in complex ecological communities: Discussion

 Our findings also have broader implications for inference using population genetics models.
 Current methods largely neglect ecology and for this reason may yield biased estimates of effective population sizes, demographic histories, and selection coefficients.
 Designing predictors that incorporate $\eta$ into coalescent models and demographic inference frameworks has the potential to improve the accuracy of statistical methods, especially in settings where ecology plays an important role in the evolutionary dynamics.
 Our results also have important implications for conservation genetics.
 They suggest that traditional metrics that ignore ecology may under- or over-estimate extinction risks.

 In the future, it will be useful to extend our theory to a wider range of ecological and evolutionary settings.
 On the ecological side, while our theory has so far focused on communities near steady state, ecosystems can exhibit more complex dynamical behavior such as limit cycles, multistability \cite{goyal2018multiple,lopes2024cooperative}, and chaos \cite{pearce2020stabilization,mahadevan2023spatiotemporal,blumenthal2024phase,arnoulx2024many,hu2022emergent}.
 Extending our theory to these settings will enable us to understand how the fate of a mutant depends on the underlying dynamical behavior of a community.
 On the evolutionary side, for many species, especially microbes, mutation rates are sufficiently large so that multiple mutants can emerge before previous ones fix or go extinct \cite{desai2007beneficial}.
+In particular, new mutants can easily emerge when previous mutants are still coexisting transiently with their parents.
 Interactions between these mutants, known as clonal interference \cite{yoshida2007cryptic,good2017dynamics}, can significantly modify evolutionary dynamics.
 It will be useful to understand how such clonal interference affects the eco-evolutionary dynamics of complex ecological communities.
+Further, over longer timescales eco-evolutionary feedbacks may result in communities with structured ecological interactions compared with the randomly assembled communities we have focused on in this paper~\cite{feng2025theory,maynard2018network,pearl2025structured,mcenany2024predicting,good2018adaptation,mahadevan2025continual}.
+It will also be useful to understand how to generalize our results to communities evolved over the long-term.